How's your FICO Score?

 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-In order to raise your FICO score, you must get the reports that are used to build it.
+To raise your credit score, you must get the credit reports that the agencies use to build it.
 Of course, you need the score as well.
-Fair Isaac, the corporation that invented the original FICO score, offers FICO scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+Fair Isaac, the corporation that offered the first FICO score, offers scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
 Also available are information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from the three major agencies by visiting AnnualCreditReport.com.
+You can get a free credit report every year from the three major agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Front Range Lending